Skip to content

 cube_side_length: 50.0

-Another important back-end parameter is the extrinsic information between LiDAR and IMU.
-Unlike the VINS-Fusion method that took both rotation and translation as a single homogeneous (4x4) matrix, here in FASTLIO, you need to provide a separate rotation matrix (3x3) and a translation vector (1x3) that take the data from LiDAR frame to IMU frame.
-In most of the commercial LiDAR sensors that are shipped with and internal IMU, you can get these values from the vendor, or they are published in the ROS environment by their ROS drivers, or they are accessible by a tf tree defined by the ROS driver.
-If you can not get those values, or if you want to use another external IMU out of the LiDAR, you can always follow the LiDAR-IMU calibration explained in previous chapter to get these values.
+Another important back-end parameter is the extrinsic tranformation between LiDAR and IMU.
+Unlike the VINS-Fusion method that took both rotation and translation as a single homogeneous matrix (4x4), here in FASTLIO, you need to provide a separate rotation matrix (3x3) and a translation vector (1x3) that tranforms from LiDAR frame to IMU frame.
+In most of the commercial LiDAR sensors that are shipped with and internal IMU, you can get these values from the vendor.
+They are usually published as a ROS topic or they are accessible by a tf tree when you run the sensor's ROS driver.
+If you can't get those values, or if you want to use another external IMU outside of the LiDAR, you can always follow the LiDAR-IMU calibration explained in chapter 3.
 In the calibration results provided in previous chapter, look for these fields in the Refined results:

 Refinement result: